 We are looking for submissions that demonstrate an individual experience or expression of hiraeth or finding home.
 Non-native English speakers are welcome and encouraged to submit, and we also accept submissions in other languages (accompanied by English translation).

 You retain all copyrights to your work.
 This is a platform for creating dialogue and building community.
-We are a team of volunteers and do not make a profit off any of this.
+We are a team of volunteers and Hiraeth is a nonprofit organisation.
 If you have any other questions, please email us.
-Click on the relevant link to submit:
+Or click on the relevant link to submit:

 As two young Mexican-American women growing up in America right now, Luna and Okxana share some of their experiences, as well as their fears and hopes for their country.